 1. Will Towns sign an extension?
 If so, how much will it be worth?

 Towns is coming off his first All-Star appearance and first All-NBA nod, which will make extension negotiations between the Timberwolves and his camp very interesting.
-There’s virtually no doubt that Towns’ next deal will be a maximum-salary contract, but his spot on the All-NBA Third Team makes him eligible for a max worth 30% of the cap, rather than just the 25% he’d typically be in line for.
+There’s virtually no doubt that Towns’ next deal will be a maximum-salary contract, but if he earns a spot on the All-NBA squad, he’d eligible for a max worth 30% of the cap, rather than just the 25% he’d typically be in line for.

-That eligibility doesn’t mean that the Wolves have to offer Towns the full 30% max, but he’s clearly a more important foundational piece than Wiggins, who signed for the 25% max last offseason.
+That potential eligibility doesn’t mean that the Wolves have to offer Towns the full 30% max if he qualifies, but he’s clearly a more important foundational piece than Wiggins, who signed for the 25% max last offseason.
 I’d expect Minnesota’s contract offer to reflect that.

 It’s possible that the Wolves will wait until Towns’ restricted free agency in 2019 to put that long-term offer on the table in order to maximize flexibility, since his cap hold will be lower than his projected maximum salary.
 The team currently seems unlikely to have cap room available next summer either way though, so there’s no real incentive to wait.
 Getting an extension done within the next few months may also help ease any lingering tension between the franchise and its star center.